textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 ### Scope of documentation

-The scope of the documentation is primarily on the software’s core functionality, the out-of-the-box features and capabilities.
+The scope of the documentation is primarily on the software’s core functionality.
+The out-of-the-box features and capabilities.

-To a lessere degree, and needing less focus, the documentation also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand identity and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.
+Until further notice, and to a lessere degree, the user documentation site also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand identity and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.

 With regard to the primary user documentation, it’s better to add new pages when needed than to cover every possible topic in advance without knowing it’s warranted.